 For the MKS topology, the optimal width should increase with D, the length scale of the cortical interaction function.
 The analysis above suggests that it should also increase with l, given the common energy function.
-Both of these are demonstrated in Figure 3, which shows how the optimal Z-fold stripe width w varies with both l and D. With the exception of the patch for low l and high D, this is monotonic in both variables.
+Both of these are demonstrated in figure 3, which shows how the optimal Z-fold stripe width w varies with both l and D. With the exception of the patch for low l and high D, this is monotonic in both variables.

-Note that as D increases, the matrix $\mathcal C$ becomes increasingly singular, which forces implausible constraints on the cortical connectivity.
-Also small stripes are favored for large D and small l, since they benefit more from the negative contributions from the influences of widely separated cells than they lose through the cost of switching between the retinas.
-In fact the cost function becomes at least trimodal in the width of the stripes in this regime; one optimum is at the minimum stripe width, another is at the sideways "U" of Figure 2, and the third is at the width that would preserve monotonicity in Figure 3.
+Note that as D increases, the matrix C becomes increasingly singular, which forces implausible constraints on the cortical connectivity.
+Also small stripes are favoured for large D and small l, since they benefit more from the negative contributions from the influences of widely separated cells than they lose through the cost of switching between the retinæ.
+In fact the cost function becomes tri-modal in the width of the stripes in this regime; one optimum is at the minimum stripe width, another is at the sideways 'U' of figure 2 and the third is at the width that would preserve monotonicity in figure 3.